-My research focuses on the reconstruction of past climate changes through the investigation of geochemical and sedimentary processes in marine and lacustrine archives.
-I am also interested in the signal transfer between the modern atmosphere and oceans to the geological record.
-Accordingly, my research combines between time series of modern terrigenous fluxes and biogeochemical cycles in the oceans (see the REDMAST project), and late Quaternary marine and lacustrine records.
+Our research focuses on the reconstruction of past climate changes through the investigation of geochemical and sedimentary processes in marine and lacustrine archives.
+We are also interested in the signal transfer between the modern atmosphere and oceans to the geological record.
+Accordingly, our research combines between time series of modern terrigenous fluxes and biogeochemical cycles in the oceans (see the REDMAST project), and late Quaternary marine and lacustrine records.

 Productivity and export production in the Gulf of Aqaba: high resolution time series of particulate fluxes and biogeochemical processes

 The impact of short term perturbations (dust storms, floods) on trace elements and their isotopes in seawater

 Planktonic foraminifera seasonality and daily dynamics

 Dust sources, temporal patterns and impact on marine biogeochemistry